MagdalenaZZ/drugXdisease_network/README.md

   - **Node Degree**: Number of connections for high-degree diseases and genes.
   - **Betweenness Centrality**: Key regulators in the graph.
   - **Clustering Coefficient**: Local connectivity of nodes.
-This is a way to create more features for learning without adding more data, but just using the existing data.

 ### Embeddings
 - Improved embeddings by increasing dimensionality and richness of the knowledge graph.